Ads are not related to or endorsed by site author.

 They go on to note the irony of this situation insofar as "work with survivors is an obvious and efficient way to contribute to the prevention of future distress, psychiatric disorder, and even suicide itself" (Jordan & McMenamy, 2004).
 On a more cynical level, we wonder how much more research on suicide loss would be available if it could be resolved through pharmacology.

 A much neglected area of research within the overall suicide loss community are individuals with serious mental illness (i.e., major depression, bipolar disorder, schizophrenia) and/or alcohol misuse disorders who have lost a family member, friend, or other to suicide.
-These individuals at at far greater risk of experiencing suicide loss than the general population.
+These individuals are at far greater risk of experiencing suicide loss than the general population.
 When they do they are vulnerable to consequences such as relapse or recurrence, crisis, and suicidality.
 There is scant research on the impact of bereavement on mental illness (see, e.g., Piper et al., 2001) and alcoholism and virtually none on the effect of suicide loss on those with these conditions.
 There is more research on mental illness as an outcome of traumatic loss (see e.g., Ness and Pfeffer, 1990; Barry et al., 2002).

 Another significant void in suicide loss research involves elders, those age 65 and over.
 Within this fast growing demographic segment, males are at increasing risk of suicide as they age.
 Bereavement is a recognized suicide risk factor for older males.
 We can only speculate about how suicide bereavement affects elders.
 McIntosh (2005) recently called attention to this deficit in elder suicide survivor research.